gzManuel/nearshorecode-exercise/backend/README.md

 npm install
 ```
 ### Required Tasks Before running the server
-In this part will be the instructions before to start the backend
+In this part will be the instructions before to start the backend.

+#### Installing mongodb
+Before running the backend you need to have mongodb, in any of his editions.
+- Community: To install the mongodb community go here.
+[Mongo community](https://docs.mongodb.com/manual/administration/install-community/)
+- Atlas: Or you can use this hosting database service, it's also free.
+[Mongo Atlas](https://www.mongodb.com/cloud/atlas/register)

 #### Setting up configuration

 - Before run the server you have to setup your PORT configuration.
-You have to put your domain backend in the file `.env`
+You have to put your domain backend in the file `.env`.

-- Update the database mongodb URL in `./src/app.js` file
+- Update the database mongodb URL in the file `.env`.

-#### Installing mongodb

 #### Running your server
 Once installed all third dependencies with `npm install` run your frontend server on a localhost port, inside of `./backend/` directory in your terminal run: